Kwai Hing

 Kwai Hing is an area of Kwai Chung Town, Hong Kong.
-The mainly residential area extends to North Kwai Chung in the north and east, Kwai Fong in the south, and Kwai Chung Estate to the west.
+Its main residential area extends to North Kwai Chung in the north and east, Kwai Fong in the south, and Kwai Chung Estate to the west.
 It is part of the reclamation of Gin Drinkers Bay in 1960s.
 It is administrated by Kwai Tsing District Council.
 It is named after Kwai Hing Estate, a public housing estate in Kwai Chung.

 Demographics

 According to the 2016 by-Census, Kwai Hing has a population of 18,005.
 94% of the population is of Chinese ethnicity, and median monthly domestic household income is HK$ 20,000.